William Bull (governor): Slave Codes

 In the aftermath of the Stono Rebellion, Lieutenant Governor William Bull wrote to the Board of Trade and Plantations to inform them about the revolt.
 In his letter, he describes the "daring" actions of the determined Stono rebels, as well as the measures the colonial militia took to subdue the rebellion.
-He also proposed for the colony to employ Indian slave hunters to track down runaway slaves.
+He also proposed for the colony to employ Native American slave hunters to track down runaway slaves.
 In 1740, in the aftermath of the rebellion, the Commons House of Assembly of South Carolina introduced a comprehensive slave code in the hope of regulating that institution.

 Priber Incident

-Towards the end of Bull's time as governor, an incident that had been building up for some time finally came to a head.
+Towards the end of Bull's time as acting governor, an incident that had been building up for some time finally came to a head.
 In 1734, a man named Christian Gottlieb Priber arrived in South Carolina and began to live among the Cherokee.
 His vision was to create a town called Paradise, which would be located deep within the South Carolina frontier and would serve as a refuge for criminals, debtors, and runaway slaves.
 He instructed the Native Americans on the use of scales or weights in dealing with dishonest traders, and he dreamed of forming the southern tribes into a confederacy.
 Priber's presence among the Native Americans began to exacerbate tensions between South Carolina the Creeks and Cherokees and so in 1743, Bull's last year in office, Priber was arrested.